achmelev/lilac/docs/reference/markdowns/main.markdown

 ####Field members

-The field statement contain member statements, referred to in the definition above as **field members**.
+A field statement contains member statements, referred to in the definition above as **field members**.
-The following table lists all statements which can serve as members if a field statement.
+The following table lists all statements which can serve as members of a field statement.
 The second column of the table defines for each statement how many instances of it are allowed or required to exist within a field statement.

-class member              |how many
+field member              |how many
 --------------------------|----------------------------
 [name](#name-statement)          	  |exactly one
 [descriptor](#descriptor-statement)          	  |exactly one